Holt Manufacturing Company: Best invalidates Lombard patent

 In 1915, the C. L. Best Gas Traction Co. exhibited its new "Tracklayer" at the California state fair.
 Holt once again sued, this time for patent infringement.
 C. L. Best thought that his best defense was to prove that Holt's patents violated Lombard's patents.
 One of Best's lawyers, Henry Montgomery, visited Lombard and sought his assistance as a friendly witness.
 Lombard was more than friendly.
 He allegedly responded, "By God, young man, I'm glad to see you.
 If God Almighty could charter me to kill a man, I'd get on the train and go to California and kill old Ben Holt."
-Best bought all rights to Lombard's 1901 and 1907 patents for $20,000, which pre-dated Holt's "crawler" patents also purchased from Lombard.
-Holt's earlier rights to the Lombard patents were annulled and Best counter-sued Holt.

 Caterpillar trademark

 Holt was credited with producing the first practical continuous tracks for use with tractors and he registered "Caterpillar" as a trademark in 1910.
 Since Holt had trademarked Caterpillar, Best named his tractors Tracklayers.
 In 1911, Holt began building the "Holt Model 60 Caterpillar" in its Stockton plant and a "Holt Model 40-60 Caterpillar" at its East Peoria factory.
-Additional models followed, including the "Holt Model 60-75 Caterpillar", which sold very well, eventually renamed as the "Holt Model 75 Caterpillar", their best-selling front tiller-wheeled tractor.